NRO working methods

 – Call for Proposals – Postdocs in Educational Sciences (online pdf)

-– Call for Proposals – Practice-Oriented Research into Higher (online pdf)
+– Call for Proposals – Practice-Oriented Research into Higher Education (online pdf)

 Messages about the publication of new calls are also announced via @hetNRO on Twitter and in the NRO newsletter (both in Dutch).

 - Applicants submit their proposal via the electronic application system of NWO: ISAAC.
 For this applicants need to have an ISAAC account.
 Read more about ISAAC on the NWO website.

 - Assessment: after the deadline has passed, NRO asks several experts to assess the applications.
 Their background is either science, policy, or educational practice.

 - All proposals are discussed by the selection committee, which takes into account the advice already issued by the experts.
 Similar to the assessment referees, the composition of the selection committee is dependent on the subject of the funding round concerned.
 Committee members are, for example, scientists, policy makers or education professionals, or a combination of these.
 The committee awards each proposal a qualification: ‘excellent’, ‘very good’, ‘good’ or ‘unsatisfactory’.

 - The committee produces a ranking of all proposals based on the qualifications.
 All of this information forms an advice for the allocation of funding.
 This advice is sent to the programme council which decides on funding.